States with few virus cases get big share of relief aid

 Vermont’s Democratic U.S. Sen. Patrick Leahy, vice chairman of the Senate Appropriations Committee, has worked for decades to implement all-state minimums for federal funding.
 “Regardless of total numbers of cases, states like Vermont have had to shut down, just as have other states, and the impact in states small and large has been devastating in many ways,” Leahy said in a statement.

-Other smaller states are considering dividing up chunks of the federal money among local governments and businesses, in addition to covering the state’s health expenses.
+Other states are considering dividing up the federal money among local governments and businesses, in addition to covering the state’s health expenses.
 That’s the plan in Alaska.

-West Virginia has the seventh-lowest number of coronavirus cases, according to the Centers for Disease Control and Prevention, but received just over $1 million per positive test.
-Gov. Jim Justice, a Republican, has said he hopes the federal government will allow the state to use the money to alleviate its growing budget shortfall, even though federal guidance on the bill suggests that would not be allowed.
+West Virginia, which has the seventh-lowest number of U.S. coronavirus cases, received just over $1 million per positive test.
+Gov. Jim Justice, a Republican, has said he hopes the state will be able to use the money to alleviate its growing budget shortfall, even though federal guidance on the bill suggests that would not be allowed.

-While it received billions of federal dollars for coronavirus-related expenses, it has received no money to help offset the loss of more than $13 billion in revenue, said Klopott, the state budget division spokesman.
+While it received billions of federal dollars for coronavirus-related expenses, it has received no money to help offset the loss of more than $13 billion in revenue, said Freeman Klopott, spokesman for the state budget division.
 The state is now considering $10 billion in cuts.

+“New York state has been the epicenter of the pandemic and unfortunately has been home to about one-third of all U.S. COVID-19 related deaths, and federal funding provided so far has failed to recognize this reality,” Klopott said in a statement.

+Steve Sweeney, New Jersey’s Democratic state Senate president, said if his state were among those with the fewest infections, “we’d give the money to somebody else.”

 Sens.
 Bill Cassidy, a Louisiana Republican, and Robert Menendez, a New Jersey Democrat, are proposing $500 billion more for state and local governments.
 Under their plan, the first one-third of the money would be allocated based on population, the second on the number of coronavirus cases and the third on the toll it’s taken on government budgets.